lorniu/pdd.el/docs/task-process.md

   ;; maybe some other tasks, take delay for example (lambda (r) (pdd-delay-task 3 r))

-  ;; maybe some other tasks, task another request for example (lambda (r) (pdd "https://httpbin.org/anything" :data (format "%s" r)))
+  ;; maybe some other tasks, take another request for example (lambda (r) (pdd "https://httpbin.org/anything" :data (format "%s" r)))

   ;; write to file using command. t says: wrap the command with shell